opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 - Red Hat Enterprise Linux 7.3
 - Fedora 24 or 25 Server

+Use of Ubuntu 16.04 is highly recommended, as it has been most widely employed during testing.
-Non-Linux operating systems, such as Windows, Mac OS, have not been tested and are not supported.
+Non-Linux operating systems, such as Windows and Mac OS, have not been tested and are not supported.

 If online mode is used, the tester should also validate that the Test Host can reach